Aramis (fragrance)

 Aramis is an American luxury fragrance brand, introduced by Estée Lauder in 1964.

+History

 It was the first prestige men’s fragrance widely available in department stores, and is now sold in 120 countries.
 Aramis was created by perfumer Bernard Chant.

+The fragrance was introduced early into the UK market after prompting by pharmaceutical legend Erick H. Varty of Glaxo Industries.